Financial management and controls policy

 6.2 Hole in the wall type cash cards will not be used and if issued by the bank will be immediately cut in half.

-6.3 Any BACs payments must be authorised by at least two people
+6.3 All BACs payments must be authorised by at least two people by e-mail approval.
+Documentation required is the same as for cheque payments.

 8.1 The confidentiality of employees’ financial circumstances will be respected at all times.